Merle Dixon

-Merle Dixon is a fictional character from the horror drama television series The Walking Dead, which airs on AMC in the United States.
+Merle Dixon is a fictional character from the horror drama television series The Walking Dead, which aired on AMC in the United States.
 He was created by series developer Frank Darabont and was portrayed by Michael Rooker.
 The character was first introduced in the first season as a Southern redneck hunter who has a younger brother, Daryl.
 He is misogynistic and racist, which causes tensions between him and his group of survivors.
 Following an encounter with series protagonist Rick Grimes, Merle disappears and joins the community of Woodbury, Georgia, where he becomes the right-hand man of The Governor.
 He becomes caught in the conflict between the Governor and Rick, especially when nobody in Rick's group wants him in the group, except for Daryl.

 The character's introduction garnered negative reviews from professional critics, but fan response was positive.
 When the character reappears in the third season, reviewers began to have more favorable views towards him.
 Merle is an original character in the television series and shares no counterpart in the comic books.
-He is also a main character in the 2013 video game The Walking Dead: Survival Instinct, which focuses on him and Daryl during the early days of the zombie apocalypse.
 Rooker made guest appearances as Merle in the series' first and second seasons, before he was upgraded to a series regular for the third season, where he lost a significant amount of weight in preparation for the role.
 Rooker was among the cast members who were awarded the Satellite Award for Best Cast – Television Series in 2012.

 Appearances

 Merle is the older brother of Daryl Dixon.
 Having no mother and a neglectful and abusive father, Merle raised Daryl when not incarcerated in juvenile detention.
-Though the length of time and military occupational specialty are not stated, Merle served in the United States Marine Corps, where at some point he mouthed off to a non-commissioned officer and subsequently punched five of his teeth out.
+Though the length of time and military occupational specialty are not stated, Merle served in the United States Army, where at some point he mouthed off to a non-commissioned officer and subsequently punched five of his teeth out.
 According to Shane and Daryl, Merle was a drug dealer before the outbreak.
 He is also shown to have been a drug user (e.g., in "Guts" and "This Sorrowful Life").